ericmshearer/OCepi/vignettes/data-cleaning.md

 - [Data Management](#data-management)
   - [Data.frames](#dataframes)

-The functions in this package were designed to simplify the most frequent recoding tasks.
-Patient data is *messy*, often times requiring: converting abbreviations to full responses, coalescing race and ethnicity to a unified column, reformatting columns to use in joins/matching, or grouping patients into time.
+The functions in this package were designed to simplify and standardize the most frequent recoding tasks.
 The examples below will use simulated outbreak data:

     #> # A tibble: 10 × 6
     #>    Ethnicity              Race       Gender   Age SexualOrientation SpecimenDate